Spanish minister: Israel must end ‘genocide’ of Palestinians in Gaza

 Soon after the Russian invasion of Ukraine began in February last year, the European Union was quick to sanction Russian President Vladimir Putin and his aides.

-Belarra suggested the EU mirror its “fast action” in the case of against Israel.
+Belarra suggested the EU mirror its “fast action” in the case of Israel.

 “They reacted [over the Ukraine war].